circuitdao/docs/docs/user-guide/governance.md

 For example, consider a user who borrows BYC at an 8% Stability Fee to invest in a fund that offers monthly redemptions.
 Assume the user expects the fund to deliver a return of 10% per annum in any given month.
 If the Stability Fee has a Veto Period and Implementation Delay of one week each, the borrower could not be certain what the SF is going to be in the last two weeks before they have an opportunity to redeem from the fund and repay their loan.
 Unless they have other sources of capital to repay the BYC loan after two weeks if governance changes the SF to 12% or more, they cannot protect themselves against their investment making a loss.
 If on the other hand the fund offered weekly redemptions, the borrower could always exit the fund and repay their BYC debt on time before the new SF is effective.

 ## Statutes
+* **Proposal Fee**
+    * Statue index: 40
+    * Statute name: `STATUTE_GOVERNANCE_BILL_PROPOSAL_FEE_MOJOS`
+    * considerations: should be big enough to prevent spam proposals. should be small enough to shut out all but the largest CRT holders from participation in governance processes.
-* **Enactment Timeout**
+* **Implementation Period**
-    * Statute index: 34
+    * Statute index: 41
-    * Statute name: STATUTE_ENACTMENT_TIMEOUT_SECONDS
+    * Statute name: `STATUTE_GOVERNANCE_IMPLEMENTATION_INTERVAL`
-    * considerations: should be long enough to allow manual enactment in a low-fee period. should be short enough to avoid attacks in which successful proposals are kept lingering and forgotten about only to be enacted unexpectedly in a changed environment.
+    * considerations: should be long enough to allow manual implementation in a low-fee period. should be short enough to avoid attacks in which successful proposals are kept lingering and forgotten about only to be implemented unexpectedly in a changed environment.
+* **Governance Cooldown**
+    * Statute index: 42
+    * Statute name: `STATUTE_GOVERNANCE_COOLDOWN_INTERVAL`
+    * considerations: should be long enough to disincentivise mindless activations of governance mode. should be short enough to not unduly disincentivise participation in governance.